dampbacon/Cplusplus_card_game/README.md

  - double click to move card to foundations
  - some custom assets: not the cards yet, I will first prioritise some ui and deck indicator assets
  - prompt for autosolve (currently executes as soon all cards are revealed)
- - Rewrite now with my better c++ understanding / memory management and use my custom renderer

 ## post mvp goals: